-4.4 Student Evaluation of Instructors and Counselors:
+4.6 Student Review of Instructors and Counselors:

-- 4.4.1 Student evaluations shall be a part of a faculty member's evaluation.
-When evaluating faculty members who teach more than one class, the faculty member shall be entitled to select one class for student evaluation and the immediate supervisor(s) shall select one class. - 4.4.2 A counselor will be evaluated by a random number of students who have been counseled by the faculty member. - 4.4.3 Subsequent student evaluations may be conducted in accordance with 4.4.1 above if the immediate supervisor(s) is conducting a subsequent evaluation under 4.2.1, 4.2.2, and 4.2.3. - 4.4.4 Student evaluations shall not become the sole basis for any administrative decision to evaluate, terminate, deny tenure, discipline or transfer a faculty member. - 4.4.5 Student evaluation form(s) shall be mutually agreed upon by the District and the Association and shall become a part of this Agreement.
-A narrative form may be substituted for the Scantron response form.
-The narrative form will be limited for use by 50% of the tenured faculty within a division/department.
+- 4.6.1 Student reviews shall be a part of a faculty member's performance review.
+When reviewing faculty members who teach more than one class, the faculty member shall be entitled to select one class for student review and the immediate supervisor(s) shall select one class.
+A faculty member may choose to have evaluations completed by students in additional classes.
+Faculty who are teaching at least one full class in overload will select a third class for student review. - 4.6.2 A counselor will be reviewed by a minimum of 20% randomly selected students who have been counseled during the current semester by the faculty member.
+The counselor may choose to have additional student reviews. - 4.6.3 Subsequent student reviews may be conducted in accordance with 4.4.1 above if the immediate supervisor(s) is conducting a subsequent performance review under 4.2.1, 4.2.2, and 4.2.3. - 4.6.4 Student reviews shall not become the sole basis for any administrative decision to evaluate, terminate, deny tenure, discipline, or transfer a faculty member. - 4.6.5 Student review form(s) shall be mutually agreed upon by the District and the Association and shall become a part of this Agreement.
+A narrative form may be substituted for the response form.